ushahidi/tenfour/README.md

 ## Contributing Code

 TenFour became Open Source in August 2019.
-It was previous a closed repository and not an Open Source tool due to SMS vendor information being tied to [Ushahidi] (ushahidi.com) who built the tool over the last 4 years.
+It was previous a closed repository and not an Open Source tool due to SMS vendor information being tied to [Ushahidi](ushahidi.com) who built the tool over the last 4 years.

 As such the process for contributing is a work in progress and will be updated here.

 ## Contributing Design

-The process to contribute design to TenFour is captured by [Open Design](https://opendesign.ushahidi.com/), a project between [Ushahidi] (ushahidi.com), [Adobe](https://www.adobe.com/) & [Designit](https://www.designit.com/).
+The process to contribute design to TenFour is captured by [Open Design](https://opendesign.ushahidi.com/), a project between [Ushahidi](ushahidi.com), [Adobe](https://www.adobe.com/) & [Designit](https://www.designit.com/).

-Documentation on how to contribute design work will be added to a documentation environment specifically for TenFour but for now please see [Ushahidi's design documentation on Gitbooks] (https://app.gitbook.com/@ushahidi/s/platform-developer-documentation/design/design-process)
+Documentation on how to contribute design work will be added to a documentation environment specifically for TenFour but for now please see [Ushahidi's design documentation on Gitbooks](https://app.gitbook.com/@ushahidi/s/platform-developer-documentation/design/design-process)

 ### License